ankitects/faqs/src/getting-help.md

   steps](https://faqs.ankiweb.net/when-problems-occur.html).
 - Use the search button on this page to search frequently asked questions.
 - Use the search button in the manual.
+- Use the search button on the forums.
 - Google the issue.

 If you have tried the above and are still stuck, it's time to ask for help.